 The College provides tutorial services for those students who may be at risk of failing a course.
-Students interested in receiving or providing tutorial assistance should consult with Director of Foundational Studies.
-Final authorization for tutorial services lies with the Vice President of Instruction and Vice President of Student Services.
-The referral process may occur through (1) Instructor or Counselor Referral -The instructor or counselor may refer a student for tutorial services based on the individual's academic performance in class.
-Or (2) Student Referral -The student may refer themselves for tutorial services if they feel that they do not have a clear understanding of the course content, based on the results of the instructor's academic assessment.
+Students interested in receiving or providing tutorial assistance should consult with Director of Counseling Services.
+A student may be referred for tutorial services by an instructor or counselor based on the individual's academic performance in class.
+A student may also self-refer if he/she does not have a clear understanding of the course content, based on the results of the instructor's academic assessment.